amouro/drupalden_iwakuni_2023/section-4.md

 </div>

 <!--
-The original Chinese character is this one, and it has three pronounciations.
+The original Chinese character looks very similar, and it has three pronounciations.

-The character stands for 樂 Music, or 樂 for Happy or Happiness or 樂 for verb "To appreciate".
+The character stands for 樂 (yue) Music, or 樂 (le) for Happy or Happiness or 樂 (yao) for verb "To appreciate".

 <b>Next slide >>>>></b>
 -->